mariansopoliga/manual-software-testing-portfolio/altoro-mutual/README.md

 - ✅ **Passed:** 29
 - ❌ **Failed:** 15
 - 📁 CSV files: See [`test-runs`](./test-runs)
-- 🖼️ Screenshots: See [`screenshots`](./screenshots) – visual proof of test execution, including passed, failed, layout, and responsive tests
+- 🖼️ Screenshots: See [screenshots](./screenshots) – sample selection of executed test cases.
+Full screenshot archive is available on request.

 ---